 2. Contact the team leader if the IEP isn’t being honored.

-If you think the school isn’t delivering all of the services and supports in your child’s IEP, don’t sit and stew.
-Be proactive and contact the IEP team leader.
-Give that person a chance to clear up misunderstandings and correct any problems.
-The leader may appreciate your alert.
-If corrective action is required, make sure it happens.
-Be friendly but firm.
+If you think the school isn’t delivering all of the services and supports in your child’s IEP, be sure to speak up.
+You can contact the IEP team leader, and work together to get your child the necessary support.
+That person can clear up any misunderstandings and correct any problems.
+Follow up to make sure those corrections happen.